-This Employee Dress Code policy template is ready to be tailored to your company’s needs and should be considered a starting point for setting up your company dress code policies.
+This sample Employee Dress Code Policy template is ready to be tailored to your company’s needs and should be considered a starting point for setting up your company dress code policies.

 Policy brief & purpose

 Our dress code company policy outlines how we expect our employees to dress at work.
 Employees should note that their appearance matters when representing our company in front of clients, visitors or other parties.
 An employee’s appearance can create a positive or negative impression that reflects on our company and culture.

 This policy applies to all our employees.